boscobarberesbert/Race-Car/README.md

  - Countdown using timer as the game condition (when completing a lap or running out of time)
  - A simple HUD with the timer and an indicator showing the current part of the level.

+## Goal of the Game

+The game is about completing a full lap of the circuit dodging the different obstacles, reaching the platforms and achieving the different checkpoints in order before the countdown reaches zero.
+The checkpoints allow the player to recover from the last fall and save some of the time.

+- The red balls return the player to the last achieved checkpoint and the yellow ones just hit the player.
+- When the time runs out, the entire game is restarted (returns to the start) and the player loses all the achieved checkpoints.

 ## Controls

 ### Player movement